daniela-bonvini/blog/src/pages/posts/post-4.md

 Hi everybody!
 Today's post is more of a tip than a real long blog post but it's useful nonetheless.
 Recently I've been using [zsh](https://www.zsh.org/) as shell instead of bash, as a lot of my colleagues suggested it and as with the normal bash sometimes it's difficult to understand at a glance in which branch you are, I decided to give it a try, hoping it would simplify my many branch checkouts.(PS: it also works seamlessly with VS Code).
-After I installed it I of course downloaded [OhMyZsh] (https://ohmyz.sh/), "a delightful, open source, community-driven framework for managing your Zsh configuration", which comes with some pre-configured colored theme.
+After I installed it I of course downloaded [OhMyZsh](https://ohmyz.sh/), "a delightful, open source, community-driven framework for managing your Zsh configuration", which comes with some pre-configured colored theme.

 After some days of usage, though, I really found inconvenient that when I had really long branch names, I couldn't easily see my git bash commands inside the VS Code terminal, which really bothered me.
 So I searched for a way to truncate the name to a certain number of characters and didn't find a solution for the theme I was using, Agnoster.
 That's why I'm sharing this snippet of code with the world, so if someone else finds themselves in my same position, they won't have to search all around the internet no more.